Maverick95/fql/README.md

 Once fql loads and the command prompt has appeared, you can view potential Custom Constraints anytime.

-`{constraint|c]`
+`{constraint|c}`

 This returns a numbered list of available Custom Constraints.

 When the command prompt appears again, enter a space-separated list of numbers for the Custom Constraints to add to your layout.

-## If you are running fql with an alias

-The Custom Constraint will immediately be included in the layout stored under the alias.
+**If you are running fql with an alias**, the Custom Constraint will immediately be included in the layout stored under the alias.

-## If you are running fql with just a connection string

-The Custom Constraint will be included in your layout, but will be lost once you finish.
+**If you are running fql with just a connection string**, the Custom Constraint will be included in your layout, but will be lost once you finish.

-## This is great, but what do I do with this?
+## This is great, but what can I do with this?

 Just add all the Custom Constraints to an alias that you find useful in building queries.